Sasser99/DIYFAN_V1/README.md

 ![Alt-Text](img/Assembly2.png)

--The electronics module provides approximately 10 W of power.
+- The electronics module provides approximately 10 W of power.
 When using fans such as the Noctua NF-A12x25 PWM chromax.black.swap, as I do, up to five fan stages can be operated simultaneously.

 **Tripod:**